timothyf/mlb-data-lab/README.md

 ## Usage

 ### Generating Player Summary Sheets
-Run the project by executing the main script in the `scripts` directory:
+There are several scripts in the `scripts` directory for some basic functionality:
 ```bash
 python scripts/generate_sheets.py [options]